tolauwae/phd-thesis/src/multiverse/multiverse.typ

 #import "../../lib/util.typ": code, snippet, algorithm, semantics, lineWidth, headHeight, tablehead, highlight, boxed
+#import "../../lib/class.typ": note
 #import "./figures/semantics.typ": *
 #import "../semantics/arrows.typ": *

 #import "@preview/lovelace:0.3.0": pseudocode, with-line-label, pseudocode-list, line-label

+The second, and final, new debugging technique we investigated for microcontrollers, is multiverse debugging.
+As part of our investigation, we extended multiverse debugging to handle input/output operations, and created a prototype debugger that enables reversible actions on microcontrollers.

 == Introduction